The ABC of Global Citizenship Education 2025

 Global Citizenship Education enables people to understand the world around them and to act to transform it.
 It works to tackle the root causes of injustice and inequality, globally and locally to create a more just and sustainable future for everyone.
 IDEA members use a variety of terms including Global Citizenship Education, Development Education, Education for Sustainable Development, Global Youth Work and related terms.

 The training is targeted at newcomers to Global Citizenship Education but is open to all.
 It will also be useful to anyone who wishes to brush up on their Global Citizenship Education skills.
-It runs in two or three parts, through a mixture of online and in person sessions.
+It runs in three parts, through a mixture of online and in person sessions.

 The training will: